<p>Support and Justice for All<p>

 Healing, support and transition services mean safe and trauma-informed services that are tailored to the self determined needs of each individual.

-Download the “Healing Support & Transition Services Purpose & Services Provided” and for more information on the 12 recipients. | PDF
+Download the “Healing Support & Transition Services Purpose & Services Provided” and for more information on the 12 recipients. | PDF.

 City of Seattle Logo Image